SwordFireCup/cobblemon-pack-generator/MOVES_AND_ABILITIES_REFERENCE.md

 ---

-**💡 Pro Tip**: Copy the move/ability strings directly into your command line arguments!
+**Pro Tip**: Copy the move/ability strings directly into your command line arguments!

 **Example**:
 ```bash